General Guide

 Do both work offline?
 Both support local models: Zush via Ollama, FilesDesk via Ollama or vLLM.
 Offline quality in both cases depends on the local model you run.

 Which supports more file types?
-Zush publishes a concrete list of 100+ formats including RAW photos, design files, iWork, video, and audio.
-FilesDesk’s public materials focus on photos, PDFs, invoices, receipts, contracts, and screenshots.
+Both document video and audio support.
+Zush publishes a broader concrete list of 100+ formats including RAW photos, design files, and iWork, while FilesDesk lists common image, PDF/Office, video, and audio formats without the same RAW/design/iWork matrix.

 Can I undo renames in both?
-Zush keeps full rename history with one-click revert.
-FilesDesk does not publicly document an undo feature — check before running large batches.
+Yes.
+Zush keeps full rename history with one-click revert, and FilesDesk documents undo from Processing History.

 Also comparing other tools?
-See Zush vs NameQuick, Zush vs Renamer.ai, and the full best AI file renamers roundup.
+See Zush vs NameQuick, Zush vs Renamer.ai, and the full AI renamer roundup.